Doctor of Musical Arts (DMA) Handbook

 GPA and academic probation

 You must maintain at least a 3.0 Grade Point Average (GPA) in all coursework in your major area and you must maintain a cumulative GPA of 3.0 for all graduate-level courses.
-If your cumulative GPA falls below 3.0, you will be placed on academic probation.
+If your cumulative GPA falls below 3.0, you will be placed on academic probation, or may be dismissed from the graduate program.
 You must raise your GPA to 3.0 or above by the end of the following semester (probationary period) to be returned to regular status.

 Transfer credits

 At the doctoral level, credits do not transfer per se.
-Prior coursework may be taken into consideration when developing a course of study with your advisor.
-The Associate Dean for Academic Affairs must approve any credits being considered.
+Prior coursework may be taken into consideration when developing a course of study with your advisor, and processed as a course waiver.
+The faculty advisor and Associate Dean for Student Affairs must approve any credits being considered.

 Tuition and Fees